SunGard

 SunGard was an American multinational company based in Wayne, Pennsylvania, which provided software and services to education, financial services, and public sector organizations.
-It was formed in 1983, as a spin-off of the computer services division of Sun Oil Company.
-The name of the company originally was an acronym which stood for Sun Guaranteed Access to Recovered Data, a reference to the disaster recovery business it helped pioneer.
-SunGard was ranked at 480th in the U.S. Fortune 500 list in the year 2012.
+It was formed in 1983 as a spin-off of the computer services division of Sun Oil Company.

-In August 2005, the company was acquired by seven private equity firms for $11.3 billion and de-listed from the NYSE.
+In August 2005, the company was acquired by seven private equity firms for $11.3 billion and de-listed from the NYSE.SunGard was ranked at 480th in the U.S. Fortune 500 list in the year 2012.

-SunGard was one of the title sponsors of the pro cycling team until the end of 2011.

 In August 2015, FIS announced that it had signed a definitive agreement to acquire SunGard.

-Business
+History

 SunGard provided software and processing for financial services, K-12 and Higher Education, and the public sector.
+The name of the company originally was an acronym which stood for Sun Guaranteed Access to Recovered Data, a reference to the disaster recovery business it helped pioneer.

 It also provided continuity-assurance and production data center hosting services, now part of SunGard AS.
 SunGard had offices in many parts of the world outside of the United States including Paris, South Africa, Tunis, Stockholm, and the United Kingdom.